 We decided that we’d all meet at the Deer Park station then hop on the LIRR and party all the way into the city.
 That was the plan before Jane set about dismantling it.

 Unbeknownst to me, she went to each of our friends and told them to do what they want, but to leave us (Jane and I) out of it.

-Sometimes I listen to the CD of that concert and choke up under the emotional weight of all that has happened since that day, all of it completely unpredictable for that 21-year-old young man who laid his head in the lap of that 19-year-old young woman and could not imagine or want anything beyond that place or that time or that woman’s lap.
+Sometimes I listen to the CD of that concert and feel the weight of all that has happened since that day, all of it impossible to predict for that 20-year-old young man who laid his head in the lap of that 18-year-old young woman and could not imagine or want anything beyond that place or that time or that woman’s lap.